sethburtonhall/clearview/wp-content/plugins/wp-types/readme.txt

 === Types - Custom Fields and Custom Post Types Management ===
 Contributors: brucepearson, AmirHelzer, jozik, mihaimihai Donate link: http://wp-types.com
-Tags: CMS, custom field, custom fields, custom post type, custom post types, post, post type, post types, cck, taxonomy, fields, types, relationships, WPML
+Tags: CMS, custom field, custom fields, custom post type, custom post types, post, post type, post types, cck, taxonomy, fields
 License: GPLv2
 Requires at least: 3.1
-Tested up to: 3.5.0
+Tested up to: 3.5.1
-Stable tag: 1.1.3.4
+Stable tag: 1.3

 The complete and reliable plugin for managing custom post types, custom taxonomy and custom fields.

 == Description ==

-Types makes it easy to customize the WordPress admin.
-Define your own content using **custom post types** and **custom taxonomy**.
-Redesign editing screens using **custom fields**.

-The integration between custom post types, taxonomy and fields lets you do things that no other custom-fields plugin can do.
+Types let's you customize the WordPress admin by adding content types, custom fields and taxonomy.
+You will be able to craft the WordPress admin and turn it into your very own content management system.

 [vimeo http://vimeo.com/43104695]

+= POWERFUL PHP API, SIMPLE GUI FOR NON-CODERS =
+If you're an experienced PHP developer, you'll appreciate Types comprehensive [PHP API](http://wp-types.com/documentation/functions/) and [documentation](http://wp-types.com/documentation/user-guides/).

+Types and the other [Toolset](http://wp-types.com) plugins let you build complete sites without coding.

+* **[Views](http://wp-types.com/home/views-create-elegant-displays-for-your-content/)** - a powerful content display engine
+* **[CRED](http://wp-types.com/home/cred/)** - front-end form builder for content creation and editing
+* **[Access](http://wp-types.com/home/types-access/)** - roles and access control management

+The [Toolset](http://wp-types.com) package will let you build complete WordPress sites right from within the admin dashboard, without any PHP.

+= CUSTOM FIELDS FOR CONTENT AND USERS =
+Types lets you add custom fields for both posts (meaning, WordPress posts, pages and custom content types), as well as users.
+You can add any field types to different user profiles.

+= ACCESS CONTROL FOR FIELDS =
+Using [Access](http://wp-types.com/home/types-access/), you will be able to control what fields different users can edit and view.
+This way, you can make some field groups read-only for certain users, and fully-editable for other users.

+For example, when you build a membership site, the site admin will be able to change membership levels for everyone and users will see their membership fields as read-only.

+= DESIGN CUSTOM FIELDS WITH EASE =
+Types fields come with a built-in CSS editor, letting you design how fields appear in the WordPress admin.
+You can design both full-edit and read-only field display modes.

+= RELIABLE SUPPORT =
+To get support for Types, please join our [technical support forum](http://wp-types.com/forums/).
+You will receive support directly from our developers, helping you deliver great sites on time and correctly.

 = CUSTOM FIELDS =